Frequently Asked Questions

 When writing your website verbiage be creative, engaging, and informative without being too wordy.

-If you prefer to use your own hosting company we charge $150 for setup and installation of WordPress.
+If you prefer to use your own hosting company we charge $125 for setup and installation of your WordPress website.
 Please forward your hosting company (i.e. GoDaddy, Blue Host, etc.) information including login and password so we can proceed with the installation.

 Please provide your domain registrar login information.